 Overview

-The Pandeia Engine is a Python module (compatible with Python 3.8 and later) that functions as the computational engine of the JWST ETC and Roman ETC. It can be imported and run as a standalone module.
+The Pandeia Engine is a Python module (compatible with Python 3.9 and later) that functions as the computational engine of the JWST ETC and Roman WFI ETC. It can be imported and run as a standalone module.

 API Compatibility

 The Pandeia Engine API may change at any time.
-The following information and examples are for Pandeia Engine 3.1.x only, and are not guaranteed to be accurate or functional for previous or future releases.
+The following information and examples are for Pandeia Engine 3.x, 4.x, and 2024.x only, and are not guaranteed to be accurate or functional for previous or future releases.
 Updates (and information about planned pending API changes) can be found on the Pandeia Engine News page.

 Engine inputs take the form of a hierarchical Python dictionary describing, in different sections, the instrument setup, the scene with definitions of all sources within it, and the flux extraction strategy.

-Such input dictionaries are available in JWST Pandeia Webapp download files (as a JSON-formatted file named input.json, suitable for reading in with the built-in Python 'json' module).
-Alternatively, default versions of calculations can be created with the function build_default_calc() and then edited (this is the only option for Roman Space Telescope calculations)
+Such input dictionaries are available in the JWST Webapp or Roman Webapp download files (as a JSON-formatted file named input.json, suitable for reading in with the built-in Python 'json' module).
+Alternatively, default versions of calculations can be created with the function build_default_calc() and then edited.

 API Checking